Daniel-Mietchen/datascience/pledges.md

 # About

-This file collects materials related to pledges an similat aspirational statements regarding values like openness, diversity and ethics in the context of research, teaching and academia.
+This file collects materials related to pledges and similar aspirational statements regarding values like openness, diversity and ethics in the context of research, teaching and academia.

 # Potential levels of pledges